Science and Technology

 Geography and the exploration of the Earth were transformed by the invention of accurate, robust clocks (18th century) to improve the safety and reliability of maritime travel which in turn confirmed the hypothesis that the Earth was a globe.
 Other instruments such as a robust theodolite (18th century) allowed accurate mapping, encouraging the investigation of previously unexplored territory which resulted in the discovery of new knowledge of the natural world.
 The theory of plate tectonics (20th century) and the discovery and application of radiometric dating of rocks (20th century) have changed our view of the Earth’s evolution and revised the interpretation of creation stories from world religions.

-The development of technology was not hampered so much by erroneous theory: by trial and error, if a man-made object was fit for purpose, that was self-evidently proof of the maker’s skill.
+Technological development was not hampered by erroneous theory but proceeded by trial and error: if a man-made object was fit for purpose, that was self-evidently proof of the maker’s skill.
 Clocks became very sophisticated in medieval England.
 The world’s oldest (1386) mechanical clock is still working in Salisbury cathedral.
-The earliest 15th century clock (1410) still working is in Prague and crowds gather every day to watch the display when it chimes at noon.
+The earliest 15th century clock (1410) still working is in Prague; crowds gather every day to watch the display at noon.

-Another area of advanced technology in the 15th century was metallurgy, encouraged by the propensity for warfare and for display.
+Metallurgy in the 15th century was stimulated by the propensity for warfare and for display.
 Highly sophisticated armour was made in Europe and the English nobility were good customers.
 Simple handguns were also developed in the continent and imported into England along with their trained, foreign users who took part in several battles during the Wars of the Roses.
 England exported tin and lead, mined in Cornwall, presumably for tableware and plumbing since they were too soft for weaponry.
-Iron was not yet as widely available or as versatile as it would become three centuries later, but a good blacksmith could use his craft to make a range of objects from a horseshoe to plough, a scythe or a sword and hoops for a barrel of wine – the product of another type of technology.
+Iron was not yet as widely available or as versatile as it would become three centuries later, but a good blacksmith could use his craft to make a range of objects from a horseshoe to a plough, a scythe or a sword and hoops for a barrel of wine – the product of another type of technology.

 Metal coinage has been in use for millennia but by the 15th century there was a shortage of silver bullion as European mines were depleted of their ores and the existing metal had been traded in exchange for luxury goods from Asia.
 This led to the increased use of gold for coinage but that too soon ran out.
 Three consequences followed: a metallurgical process was developed to extract both silver and copper from deep European ore deposits; copper coins were used as a substitute; the search for gold inspired exploration of distant, fabled lands such in as Africa and the Americas, with, in due course, no little success.